4 Best Types of Grout for a Shower: Explained & Compared

 In general, epoxy grout is the best option for a shower.
 Epoxy grout has a fantastic level of water resistance and adhesive enough to bond strongly to tiles.
 Epoxy grout is also great for a shower as it’s highly stain resistant and easy to clean.

-With that being said, there are alternatives out there.
-There’s no one superior kind of grout, and in this article, we’ll help you understand the different types of grout and help you choose the perfect one for your unique bathroom.
+That said, there are many alternatives out there.
+There’s no one superior kind of grout, and in the following article, we’ll help you understand the different types of grout and help you choose the perfect one for your unique bathroom.

 Grout is a reinforcing filler material that embeds, binds, and seals the space between the joints of tiles.
 Water, cement, and sand are the basic elements of grout ‒ but not all types of grout contain sand.